 Sec.
-40.05. - Renewal of fire certificates of occupancy.
+40.05.
+Renewal of fire certificates of occupancy.

 All fire certificates of occupancy shall be renewed according to the schedule in (2) below.
 The renewal schedule applied to all buildings with a fire certificate of occupancy shall be based on the safety code compliance classification system outlined in (1) below.
-Department of safety and inspections shall develop and maintain a numerical system which will assign points to safety code violations.
+The fire marshal department of safety and inspections shall develop and maintain a numerical system which will assign points to safety code violations.
 The numerical system shall assign the greatest number of points to the most severe safety code violations.
-The numerical system shall be adopted by resolution of the city council and updated from time to time upon recommendation of the department of safety and inspections to the city council.
+The numerical system shall be adopted by resolution of the city council and updated from time to time upon recommendation of the of the fire marshal department of safety and inspections to the city council.